 Also, labels are a critical part of the provenance of antiques, and those labels can easily be removed.
 So examine your piece of furniture for labels or instructions first before you attempt to clean it.

 Antique finishes weren’t always made of the same materials that modern finishes are made of now, and some (even the “gentle”) wood cleaners can mar the finishes on antiques.
 When you clean antiques, attempt to clean them with a soft-bristled brush and a soft dry cloth first and then resort to soap and solvents for tough stains and grime.

 Don’t Strip It without Taking Pictures

 Once it’s clean, take pictures of your antiques, including close-ups of every interesting, intricate, or delicate piece.
-In the event that you mess up while cleaning or refinishing your antique furniture, you can send your items to a furniture restoration service provider who may be able to revert your damaged furniture back to what it should look like.
+In the event that you mess up while cleaning or refinishing your antique furniture, you can send your items to us and we may be able to revert your damaged furniture back to what it should look like.

 Have all the Hardware Pieces before Refinishing

-If there’s anything that isn’t perfectly functional about your piece, you’ll want to repair it — but for an antique, that can mean a long, hard search for the right hardware pieces to keep it looking as original as possible.
-Get your hardware in line first, then do your refinish, then put it together the way it’s supposed to look.
+If there’s anything not perfectly functional about your piece, you’ll want to repair it — but for an antique, that can mean a long, hard search for the right hardware pieces to keep it looking as original as possible.
+Get your hardware in line first, then do your refinish, then put it together the way it is supposed to look.

 Don’t Hesitate To Call In a Professional

-It’s better to stop and spend a little time and money on a professional than it is to attempt to maintain your antiques yourself and potentially damage them.
-If you want to keep your antiques in great condition without the risk of permanently damaging them, consider a professional furniture repair service provider such as Furniture Medic by Cinti Furniture Restoration.
+It is better to stop and spend a little time and money on a professional service than it is to attempt to maintain your antiques yourself and potentially damage them.
+If you want to keep your antiques in great condition without the risk of permanently damaging them, consider a professional furniture repair service provider like us.